-Although it is highly likely you expressed polite thanks to your interviewer in person, an intentional, well-worded note of thanks can separate you from the competition and keep you fresh in the interviewer’s mind.
+Although it is highly likely you expressed polite thanks to your interviewer in person, an intentional, well-worded thank you email can separate you from the competition and keep you fresh in the interviewer’s mind.

 Why Send a Post-Interview “Thank You” Email?